Oops! Something went wrong while submitting the form.

 Secure Build Configuration – Web Server

-Undoubtedly, previous hacking attacks on organizations are a proof that web security is a critical issue faced by businesses while running online operations.
+Undoubtedly, previous hacking attacks on organizations are proof that web security is a critical issue faced by businesses while running online operations.
 Web servers hosting sensitive data have become a crucial target for cybercriminals.
-As a result, securing the web server has become as important as securing the web application and the network.
+As a result, securing the webserver has become as important as securing the web application and the network.
 In other words, a business is still at risk if it is running a secure web service on an insecure web server.

-Some of the measures that Businesses can take to secure the web server include:
+Some of the measures that businesses can take to secure the webserver include:

-Up to date patching of the server’s operating system and other software running on it with latest updates.
+Up to date patching of the server’s operating system and other software running on it with the latest updates.

-Additionally, it is imperative to remove unnecessary services that remain unused after installing the web server.
+Additionally, it is imperative to remove unnecessary services that remain unused after installing the webserver.

 If the server will be accessed remotely, the connection should be secured using encryption protocols and security tokens.

-Principle of least privileges should be followed to ensure no misuse by the users managing the server.
+The principle of least privileges should be followed to ensure no misuse by the users managing the server.

 The web server should be monitored and logs audited to detect suspicious logs that might be a sign of an attempted attack.